 folders, ready for re-branding, but please ask for this.

 there's something we don't handle (like Cine Film) then we will try to

 suggest someone who can help you.

 Click below on the tape format you have to read a little about the video tapes and see the some guide prices.
 If you you're not sure what your tape is, scroll down this page until you see it, or just ask for help.
 I have possibly the largest selection of video cassette formats available in the UK.
-All kinds of video cassette and camcorder tapes can be copied to DVD at prices which make it well worth leaving it to an expert.
+All kinds of video cassette and camcorder tapes can be copied at prices which make it well worth leaving it to an expert.